micolous/pcprox/README.md

 * [pyusb][0]

 This software has been developed and tested on Linux platforms.
-It should work without trouble on any Linux-supported CPU architecture.
+It should work without trouble on any Linux-supported CPU architecture (eg: ARM).

 ## Configuration options